microsoft/logstash-output-application-insights/README.md

 ```

 ### validate_storage
 When set to true, access to azure storage for each of the configured accounts will be validated at initialization and if validation fail, logstash process will abort.
-Default false
+Default false.
 example:
 ```ruby
 validate_storage => true
 ```

 ### save_notified_blobs_records
 When set to true, notified blobs records are saved in the state table, as long as blobs are retained in their containers.
-Default false
+Default false.
 Used for troubleshooting
 example:
 ```ruby